The SOUL of Capoeira

 Here, I’m posting one of Mestre Bimba’s Quadras.

-Okay, now I’m show you a couple of video playlists I posted of Angoleiros from older generations and from our current generation.
+Okay, now I’m going to show you a couple of video playlists I posted of Angoleiros from older generations and from our current generation.

 For those of African descent some of the capoeira songs tend to bring forth legacies of trauma to be relived in the present and dealt with in the present, while those of non African descent can relate to either the songs themselves, or relate to the story brought forth by the emotion.
 Either way the opportunity is always there to heal the trauma learning the lesson and taking it beyond the songs.